 The Arts Alliance provides grants for St. Mary’s College faculty to produce arts-related programming.
 Due to the pandemic, some of these events will be presented virtually.

 Thursday, September 3, 7:00 - 8:00 p.m.
-The Director of the Boyden Gallery and Fine Art Collection, Dr. Erin Peters, will present a virtual introduction to the College’s collection.
-Email firstname.lastname@example.org to RSVP.
-You will receive Zoom instructions after you register.
+The Director of the Boyden Gallery and Fine Art Collection, Dr. Erin Peters, presented an exclusive virtual introduction to the College’s collection for Arts Alliance members.

 Thursday, October 1, 7:00 - 8:00 p.m.
-Ancient art historian Kimberly Cassibry, Associate Professor at Wellesley College, will speak on ancient casts and the politics of replication in relation to the College’s cast collection.
+Ancient art historian Kimberly Cassibry, Associate Professor at Wellesley College, spoke on ancient casts and the politics of replication in relation to the College’s cast collection.

 Thursday, November 5, 7:00 - 8:00 p.m.
-Cory Gundlach, Curator of Arts of Africa, Oceania, and the Americas at the University of Iowa Stanley Museum of Art, will discuss authenticity and African art.
+Cory Gundlach, Curator of Arts of Africa, Oceania, and the Americas at the University of Iowa Stanley Museum of Art, discussed authenticity and African art.

-The Ping vocal ensemble will produce an audio visual performance of a medley from the popular musical "Hamilton."
+The Ping vocal ensemble produced an audio visual performance of a medley from the popular musical "Hamilton."
+Watch it here.

-Tuesday, October 13, 7:30 p.m The 15th Annual Twain Lecture on American Humor and Culture will offer "Laughing to the Polls" traditionally put on before every major presidential election, featuring comedian Jordan Klepper.
-Look for more information soon on how you can tune in virtually.
+Tuesday, October 13, 7:30 p.m The 15th Annual Twain Lecture on American Humor and Culture offered "Laughing to the Polls," traditionally put on before every major presidential election, and featured comedian Jordan Klepper.

 2020 Awards Convocation